Collection Notices

 • information you give us to create and use an account for the Service, which will include your name and contact details, and may include other information that you optionally choose to provide;

-• feedback and outcome measures relating to your progress through Guided Support, including if you complete a questionnaire or survey.
+• feedback and outcome measures relating to your progress through Self-Guided and/or Guided Support, including if you complete a questionnaire or survey.

 Anonymity and pseudonyms